History-Aware and Dynamic Client Contribution in Federated Learning: Introduction

-\item \textbf{Application: Detecting Dishonest Clients.} {\framework} yields the historical client contributions over epochs as time series.
-In a controlled experiment, we leverage such data to analyze client intention in FL training, such as identifying dishonest clients who intentionally poison their local data.
-Empirically, Shapley values via {\framework} identifies the window in which the client exhibits dishonesty and separate honest clients from dishonest ones. \end{itemize}
+\item \textbf{Application: Detecting Dishonest Clients.} {\framework} yields historical client contribution over epochs as a time series of Shapley values.
+In a controlled experiment, we leverage such data to analyze client intention in FL training, such as identifying dishonest clients who intentionally poison their local data during training.
+Empirically, Shapley values via {\framework} identify the poisonous window where the client is dishonest and separate honest clients from dishonest ones. \end{itemize}